You finally became a blogger and have already published your first blog post? That’s great.

 In your WordPress dashboard, please head over to “Settings” and then select “Reading.”

-Here, under “Search engine visibility”, you gotta make sure that this option is NOT ticked.
+Here, under “Search engine visibility”, you have to ensure that this option is NOT ticked.
 If it is ticked, then your website is not likely to appear on any search engine.

 So what is this option for, then?